aiplanethub/5-week_Data_Science_Bootcamp/week-5/189-Day 3: Module for Classification Algorithms & its evaluation metrics.md

 | Algorithm 3 | 0.02              | 1.0            | 0.51        |

 * Average tells us that Algorithm 3 is the best (highest value).
 Whereas Algorithm 3 is a dumb model that predicts y=1 each time and thus gives a recall of 1 (FN =0, TP=1).
-* That means average isn’t a good metric.
+* That means the average isn't a good metric.
 * Researchers found a metric that solves our purpose: The F1 Score!